The Beatles: The Biography: Reception

 The Beatles: The Biography received generally favorable reviews, particularly from The New York Times and The Washington Post.
 However, some journalists and fans of the band identified factual errors throughout the book.
 Spitz has generally been bitter towards his critics.
-When one of the editors of Daytrippin′, a Beatles fanzine, sent the author a list of incorrect facts in his book, Spitz replied: "You need an enema.
+When one of the editors of Daytrippin′, a Beatles fanzine, sent the author a list of inaccuracies in his book, Spitz replied: "You need an enema.
 Really!
 Do something useful with your life."

 Spitz's book was the first major Beatles biography to be published after the emergence of internet forums, fan sites and online publications—an environment that ensured the scrutiny it received was widespread and influential.
 Beatles historian Erin Torkelson Weber comments that the book's standing suffered as a result of its basic factual errors, and its credibility as a historical work was further diminished by the author's tendency towards editorialization, which revealed a clear disapproval of Lennon's relationship with Yoko Ono.
 According to Weber, Jonathan Gould's 2007 Beatles biography, Can't Buy Me Love, proved more impressive to "knowledgeable readers".